latsa/nanomsg_test/README.md

-There is a single binary which checks the value of argv[1] if it exists, or the environment variable "MODE" if it exists.
-The value of "pull" will put the binary in pull mode, any the value of "push" will put the binary in push mode.
-Any other value will cause the binary to display the usage message and exit with a non-zero return code. ( The program will panic! if called without arguments and the environment variable "MODE" is not set either, because I overlooked to handle this case, but still fits the spec thanks to the marvel that Rust delivers. :) )
+There is a single binary, named nanomsg_test,  which checks the value of argv[1] if it exists, or the environment variable "mode" if it exists.
+The value "pull" will put the binary in pull mode, any the value "push" will put the binary in push mode.
+Any other value will cause the binary to display the usage message and exit with a non-zero return code.

+You can try it by calling it directly, using docker. or using docker-compose.

 1. Manual build and test procedure:

-        cargo build
-        ./nanomsg_pull &
-        ./nanomsg_push
+        * Install nanomsg.rs from https://github.com/nanomsg.rs .
+Download it
+          into deps/nanomsg.rs and run *make deps*.
+        * build /target/debug/nanomsg_test:  *cargo build*
+        * run the listener detached: *./nanomsg_pull &*
+        * run the messsage sender: ./nanomsg_push

 2. Using Docker: